Xiexe/Unity-Lit-Shader-Templates/README.md

 - Vertex Fragment Shaders
 - Geometry Shaders
 - Tessellated Geometry Shaders

-The planned next templates are:
 - Tessellated Shaders

+The planned Features that have no been implemented yet:
+- Lightmapping support
+- Realtime Lightmap support